WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

 # Humdrum figured bass filter demo

-Based on the [`hint -l`](https://www.humdrum.org/Humdrum/commands/hint.html) command it should be possible to greate a filter for Humdrum that adds spines for automatic detection of the figured bass numbers.
-For each voice separately as *Intervallsatz*, or as real basso continuo numbers.
+Based on the [`hint -l`](https://www.humdrum.org/Humdrum/commands/hint.html) command it should be possible to create a filter for Humdrum that adds spines for automatic detection of the figured bass numbers.
+For each part separately as *Intervallsatz*, or as real basso continuo numbers.

 ## Examples